 The Southwest Companion Pass allows your companion to fly almost free anytime you fly – either on a paid or award booking.
 The Companion Pass is basically a buy one get one free deal but even better because your companion can fly free with you even if you use points to book your ticket.
 Both the member and the companion must be booked on the same flights and dates.
 Southwest Companion Pass travel has no blackout dates or seat restrictions.

 The Southwest Airlines Companion Pass is valid the remainder of the calendar year it is earned and for the entire calendar year immediately following.
-This means if you earn the Companion Pass early in 2017 it will be valid for the rest of 2017 and all of 2018.
+This means if you earn the Companion Pass early 2019 it will be valid for most of 2019 and all of 2020.

 The member is limited to one companion at any time but may change his/her designated companion up to three (3) times each calendar year that the member maintains Companion Pass status.
 The full terms of the Southwest Companion Pass can be found in the terms and conditions on southwest.com.